 The Texas Data Exchange (TDEx) is a system that compiles law enforcement incident records and other non-intelligence criminal justice information into a central state repository for sharing across jurisdictional lines.
-The information is available for law enforcement and criminal justice purposes.
-The greatest value of TDEx is being realized in the wealth of information it brings to criminal investigations.
+The information is available through the National Data Exchange (N-DEx) for law enforcement and criminal justice purposes.
+The greatest value of TDEx is realized in the wealth of information it brings to criminal investigations.
 Data pertaining to incidents, suspects, booking and incarceration records, and other criminal justice information is contributed by Texas agencies.
-Access to this data is provided by TXDPS to authorized users at no cost to the local agency.
+Access to this data is provided by the Texas Department of Public Safety (TXDPS) to authorized users at no cost to the user agencies.

 Please visit the following link for information related to the N-DEx Program: